Maxwell-Jia/maxwell-jia.github.io/content/posts/2025/ppo.md

 ---
 title: "Recontextualizing Proximal Policy Optimization (PPO) for LLM Alignment"
-date: 2025-04-05
+date: 2025-04-06
 draft: false
 tags: ["RLHF"]
 hideToc: false
 math: true
 ---

-TD;DR: TODO
+## TD;DR

+This blog provides an overview of Proximal Policy Optimization (PPO) for reinforcement learning, detailing the optimization of policy and value models.
+Key concepts include Generalized Advantage Estimation (GAE), entropy regularization, and KL divergence, all aimed at ensuring stable and effective training.
+A pseudocode implementation of the PPO training pipeline is also presented.

-**Note:** Before we divide into details, it's important to have a basic understanding  of reinforcement learning and PPO algorithm.
+**Note: Before we dive into the details, it's essential to have a basic understanding of reinforcement learning and the Proximal Policy Optimization (PPO) algorithm in non-LLM context.**

 ## Theory